INN/news-match-donation-shortcode/readme.txt

 = Does my organization have to use this plugin if we are a News Match member? =

-No, but we do recommend it as a way of simplifying your News Match donation pipeline.
+No, but we do recommend it if you are a News Revenue Hub client and wish to simplify your News Match donation pipeline.

 == Changelog ==